gharmange/NucID/README.md

 simply by clicking on the file.
 If when you click on the file it does not open, follow the prompts to download google Colab.

 ## Identifying Nuclei in Images
+1. Go to the NucID folder in your google drive through the browser and double click on it.
+This should open the notebook in Colab.

+2. First go to the Runtime tab in the menu at the top left of the screen and select the "Change runtime type" option.
+If it is not already, make sure you select GPU as your Hardware

+2. Run the first cell in the notebook labeled "Connect to Google Drive and install packages".
+Running this cell will cause a few prompts to show up on your screen, follow them to connect your google drive account containing the NucID folder